nearform/ag-grid-url-sync/README.md

 Comprehensive demonstration showcasing all features:

 - **Complete text filter support** - All 8 AG Grid text operations (contains, equals, not contains, not equal, starts with, ends with, blank, not blank)
-- **Filter scenarios** - Pre-configured examples (Sales team, Engineering, Executive view, etc.)
+- **Complete number filter support** - All 9 AG Grid number operations (equals, not equal, greater than, greater than or equal, less than, less than or equal, in range, blank, not blank)
+- **Mixed filter scenarios** - Text and number filters working together (Sales team + salary filters, Engineering + experience, Executive view with high salaries)
-- **New operation demos** - Dedicated buttons for startsWith, endsWith, and notContains filters
+- **Number operation demos** - Dedicated buttons for salary ranges, age filtering, experience thresholds, and blank number fields
 - **URL sharing workflow** - Copy to clipboard, email, and Slack integration
-- **Performance monitoring** - Real-time benchmarks and stress testing
+- **Performance monitoring** - Real-time benchmarks and stress testing with mixed filter types
-- **Error handling** - Malformed URL and invalid filter testing
+- **Error handling** - Malformed URL and invalid filter testing for both text and numbers
-- **Complete API showcase** - Generate URLs, apply filters, clear filters
+- **Complete API showcase** - Generate URLs, apply filters, clear filters with comprehensive examples

 ### ⚛️ [React Integration](./examples/react-basic/basic-grid.tsx)

 Clean React component showing the `useAGGridUrlSync` hook:

-- React hook integration with AG Grid
+- React hook integration with AG Grid for text and number filters
-- Automatic filter state management
+- Automatic filter state management for mixed filter types
 - Share button with clipboard functionality
 - Filter status indicators and controls
-- Auto-apply filters on component mount
+- Auto-apply filters on component mount with both text and number support
+- Enhanced employee data with salary, age, and experience columns
-- Full TypeScript support
+- Full TypeScript support with comprehensive type coverage

 ### 📊 [Shared Data](./examples/shared-data.js)

 Common data and column definitions used across examples:

-- Employee data with realistic company information
+- Enhanced employee data with salary, age, and experience number fields
-- Project data with status and priority fields
+- Project data with budget and numeric fields for comprehensive testing
-- Column definitions with complete text filter support
+- Column definitions with complete text and number filter support
-- All 8 text filter operations enabled by default
+- All 8 text filter operations and 9 number filter operations enabled
+- Realistic data ranges for demonstrating number filters (salaries $58K-$95K, ages 26-42, experience 3-15 years)
+- Includes null values for demonstrating blank/notBlank operations

 All examples work out-of-the-box and demonstrate the complete functionality.
 The HTML demo can be opened directly in your browser, while the React example shows clean integration patterns.